josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 If `SomeCmp`'s generic bounds are more complex and reference types that cannot be safely reproduced in the separate context of the TCB, then a similar workaround is employed: the compiler generates the TCB as an "inline" static method on the component.

-This can also happen for components which aren't themselves importable:
+This can also happen for components which are not themselves importable:

 ```typescript
 it('should type-check components declared within functions', () => {